mrocklin/thesis/scheduling-non-example.md

     ...
 Time consuming work ...
     iSend(A to 1)                           3.00                    3.00

 Note the discrepancy between the actual and scheduled start time of the `GEMM` operation on Machine 1.
 This operation depends on `X`, generated locally, and `Y`, transferred from Machine 2.
 Both the `iSend` and `iRecv` for this transfer started near the beginning of the program.
 Based on the bandwidth of `1e8 Bytes/s` and data size of $1000^2*8 Bytes$, we expect a transfer time of around `0.1` seconds as is reflected in the schedule.
 Instead, from the perspective of Machine 1, the `Wait` call blocks on this transfer for three seconds.
 It appears that the transfer of `X` is implicitly blocked by the transfer of `A`, presumably by scheduling policies internal to the MPI implementation.
-As a result of this inability to coordinate asynchronous transfers across the machines at precise times the computation effectively runs sequentially.
+As a result of this inability to coordinate asynchronous transfers across the machines at precise times, the computation effectively runs sequentially.

 #### Approaches for Resolution

 This problem could be resolved in the following ways:

 *   The spawning of threads to handle simultaneous communication (so-called progress threads).
-Historically many MPI implementations have threads to handle communication even when control is not explicitly given to the library.
+Historically many MPI implementations have used threads to handle communication even when control is not explicitly given to the library.
 These are disabled by default for due to overhead concerns in common-case applications and development support for them has ceased (at least in our implementation).
 This deprecated feature suits our needs well.

 *   The careful generation of MPI calls that are mindful of the MPI scheduler in question.
 Currently `iRecv` several calls are dumped at the beginning of the routine without thought to how they will be interpreted by the internal MPI scheduler.
 By matching this order with the expected availability of data across machines implicit blocks caused by the scheduler may be avoided.